oxfrd/HAL/README.md

 - ***lib/components*** - contains **interface and base classes** for mcu modules
 - ***lib/utils*** - contains common implementation of utilities
 - ***core/*** - contains all related to **specific mcu model ** registers, implementations of components with interfaces as from ***lib/components***
+- ***modules/*** - contains external modules, chips, sensor, etc implementation of interfaces as from ***lib/modules***
+-
 ### Building the Project:

 There is used CMake build system.
+It's possible to attach components to use them and build only them.

 #
 ### oxfrd